Elections & Voting

 Absentee Voters (AV)

 Any registered voter can vote by Absentee Ballot.
-To obtain an Absentee Ballot, complete an Application for Absent Voter's Ballot and return it to the Clerk's Office by hand, mail, fax, or email.
-The State of Michigan requires a voter who is receiving a ballot in person at the Clerk's Office to present a valid photo ID or sign an affidavit.
+To obtain an Absentee Ballot please fill out the Absentee Ballot Application please Click here and return it to the Clerk’s Office in person, mail or email.
+The State of Michigan requires a voter who is receiving a ballot in person at the Clerk’s Office to present a valid photo ID or sign an affidavit.
 Valid forms of ID are the same as required at the polls on Election Day.
 Please note that State law does not allow one person to pick up a ballot for another person.
 If an individual returns an application for an absentee ballot on behalf of another, that ballot will be mailed to the voter.

 Become an Election Inspector